TomasZlamal/RaylibIntendedLibrary/README.md

     ril_ButtonOnClick(&(button.inner_btn), changeToGame);
     ril_RenderColorButtonWithText(button, "New Game", BLACK, state);
 ```
+You can use the State struct for whatever information you want to persist across frames.
+I should note that all of the render functions(e.g. ril_RenderColorButton), should be between
+`BeginDrawing()` and `EndDrawing()`.
 Since the state lasts for as long as the program runs, you technically don't need to deallocate it.
 ## A non-comprehensive to-do list
 - [ ] All button types: